f5alliances/f5_provisioner/docker/README.md

 - Two webservers using a Centos image
 - One BIG-IP using the BEST license (pre-licensed)

-What tasks does it perfrom on the BIG-IP?
+What tasks does it perform on the BIG-IP?
 - Changes the default MGMT password